-Design conversion, and Performance Estimation of BLDC Motor in Hybrid Electric Vehicle
+Design conversion, and performance estimation of BLDC motor in hybrid electric vehicle

-Thenmozhi GANESAN^{1,}, Chandra VANARAJ2, Manoharan SUBRAMANIAN3, and Radhika ALAGESAN4
+Thenmozhi GANESAN1[®], Chandra VANARAJ2[®], Manoharan SUBRAMANIAN3[®], and Radhika ALAGESAN4

-1Associate Professor, Department of Automobile Engineering, Kumaraguru College of Technology, Coimbatore, India 2Assistant Professor, Department of Electrical and Electronics Engineering, AAA College of Engineering and Technology, Sivakasi, India 3Professor, Department of Electrical and Electronics Engineering, Thiagarajar College of Engineering, Madurai, India 4Professor, Department of Electrical and Electronics Engineering, Sri Krishna College of Engineering and Technology, Coimbatore, India
+1 Department of Automobile Engineering, Kumaraguru College of Technology, Coimbatore, India 2 Department of Electrical and Electronics Engineering, AAA College of Engineering and Technology, Sivakasi, India 3 Department of Electrical and Electronics Engineering, Thiagarajar College of Engineering, Madurai, India 4 Department of Electrical and Electronics Engineering, Sri Krishna College of Engineering and Technology, Coimbatore, India

 Abstract.
 The core concept in this paper is to hybridize a conventional engine-powered two-wheeler into a hybrid electric vehicle.
-The shift in the consumers' mindset from conventional IC Engine vehicles to Electric/hybrid vehicles may be a challenge due to the high initial investment.
+The shift in the consumers' mindset from conventional IC engine vehicles to electric/hybrid vehicles may be a challenge due to the high initial investment.
 Hence, as a preliminary work, it is proposed to convert an IC engine vehicle to a hybrid electric vehicle considering factors such as affordability, user control, and flexibility.
 To make the hybrid vehicle available at an affordable price, lead-acid batteries are used for the study.
-Also, the BLDC motor used in this vehicle has been designed and developed according to the available design constraints.
-The moped has been redesigned to operate in either engine or electric mode individually depending on the rider's desire and can switch over to any mode at any time as intended.
+Also, the BLDC motor used in this vehicle was designed and developed according to the available design constraints.
+The moped was redesigned to operate in either engine or electric mode individually depending on the rider's desire and can switch over to any mode at any time as intended.
 This is achieved using a unique switching mechanism constructed using needle roller bearings.
 The concept of hybridization thus results in reduced emissions, especially in stop-go traffic where electric mode can be used, and the performance of hybrid electric vehicles is estimated.